 Having been in business for more than 20 years, J.G.
 Wentworth specializes in purchasing future payment streams related to structured settlements, annuities and lottery winnings among others.
-In fact, they are the biggest structured settlement buyer in the country, having helped thousands access lump sum payments.
+In fact, they are the most prominent structured settlement buyer in the country, having helped thousands of people direct access to their lump sum payments.
 Apart from buying annuities and structured settlements, J.G.
 Wentworth also recently expanded into unsecured small and personal business loans, mortgage loans, prepaid cards and home-financing options.
-What’s more they have one f the smoothest process of selling annuities.
+What’s more, they have one of the smoothest processes of selling annuities.

 Should you sell your structured settlement to JG Wentworth?